BlueBrain/NeuroR/README.rst

 - removes unifurcations
 - set negative diameters to zero
 - raises if the morphology has a neurite whose type changes along the way
-- removes segments with near zero lengths (shorted that 1e-4)
+- removes segments with near zero lengths (shorter than 1e-4)

 Note: more functionality may be added in the future